Official Website of the

-Bishop Anthony B. Taylor will celebrate the 28th annual Red Mass at noon, Friday, Oct.
-7, at the Cathedral of St. Andrew in Little Rock.
-All judges, lawyers, law professors and government officials are invited to process into the Cathedral at the beginning of Mass to seek God's blessing and guidance in the administration of justice through the intercession of St. Thomas More.
+Bishop Anthony B. Taylor will celebrate the 29th Annual Red Mass at noon, Friday, Oct.
+6 at Christ the King Church in Little Rock for judges, lawyers, law professors and students and public officials to pray for the Holy Spirit's guidance in the administration of government and justice through the intercession of St. Thomas More

 The Arkansas chapter of the St. Thomas More Society began in 1999 with the first Red Mass in the Diocese of Little Rock.
 Each year it coincides with the U.S. Supreme Court’s Red Mass the first week in October.
 To learn more, read Arkansas Catholic.